evernost/minitel/README.md

 - the hardware interface to plug it to any recent computer
 - the software interface to make interaction with the Minitel smoother.

+## Misc
+PCB design was made on KiCad 9.0.4

 ## Cheat-sheet: Minitel shortcuts